jeremytammik/tbc/a/1977_cultureinfochanger.md

-Before Christmas, I had a nice and fruitful conversation with [@Eatrevitpoopcad](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/10364294) on [bulk reloading families in a template from a slightly different location](https://forums.autodesk.com/t5/revit-api-forum/bulk-reloading-families-in-a-template-from-a-slightly-different/td-p/11623721), helping to get started working on a macro to automate the execution of `LoadFamily` with an `IFamilyLoadOptions` handler to save a large amount of manual labour.
+Before Christmas, I had a nice and fruitful conversation with [@Eatrevitpoopcad](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/10364294) on [bulk reloading families in a template from a slightly different location](https://forums.autodesk.com/t5/revit-api-forum/bulk-reloading-families-in-a-template-from-a-slightly-different/td-p/11623721), helping to get started working on a macro to automate the execution of `LoadFamily` with an `IFamilyLoadOptions` handler and saving a large amount of manual labour.

 ####<a name="6"></a> IronPython3, APS and RPS